 The Multicultural Center hosts a myriad of programs and groups for students of color, first generation students, and their allies.
 Below are some of our signature programs.
 Connect with our social media to see more of our programming along with programs from all over campus!

-Class of 2020 - are you ready?
-The 2016 ALANA Experience Program will take place Monday, August 22nd - Wednesday, August 24th, 2016.
-The program allows first-year ALANA students to come campus before orientation to help get them acclimated to life at the university, to build tools for academic and personal success, and most importantly, to build and bond as a community.
+Class of 2022 - are you ready?
+The 2018 MOSAIC Experience is a pre-orientation program for first year (freshmen and transfer) students of color and their allies.
+Students move in on Monday, August 20th and participate in the program until the start of Orientation on Wednesday, August 22nd.
+The program allows first-year students of color and their allies to come campus before orientation to help get them acclimated to life at the university.
+Students are given tools for academic and personal success, and most importantly make meaningful connections as they bond as a community.

 - Get tips on how to succeed academically and socially